2025/26 season subscriptions

 Health and safety

-When the 2023/24 season begins in September, proof of vaccination will not be required for audiences.
+In the 2025/26 season, proof of vaccination will not be required for audiences.